WorldvsPlastic/learn/docs/Home/goals.md

 ## Why - aka our Purpose

-We are here to unite the world and save it from the plastic waste epidemic.
+To unite global efforts, empower soultions, and save the world from the plastic waste epidemic.

 ## Massive Transformative Purpose (MTP)
 > Like a mission statement, but HUGE!